How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 4 Types of Voice Tonality & When to Use Them in a Sales Phone Call

-There are four types of tonality you need to master in order to use voice tonality for closing deals.
+There are four types of tonality you need to master to use voice tonality for closing deals.
 Realize that you don't necessarily need to implement just one the entire call.
 Depending on the context, you can switch back and forth to adapt to the situation.

 Relaxed/Playful

-The relaxed and playful tonality helps build rapport and encourages conversation.
-It's perfect for when you're just introducing yourself and making small talk.
-Use a happy, friendly voice that sounds interested and inviting.
-When you're being relaxed and playful, ask open-ended questions to keep the chat going, and encourage buyers to share their thoughts and opinions.
-This helps you get them to like you by the end of the call.
+When you're being relaxed and playful, ask open-ended questions to keep the chat going, and encourage customers to share their thoughts and opinions.
+This helps you get them to appreciate your service by the end of the call.

 Example of a relaxed/playful tone: